-Assigns a Virtual Security Device (VSD) group number to the virtual router.
+Assigns a Virtual Security Device (VSD) group number to the VR.
 A VSD group is a pair of physical security devices (a primary and a backup) that collectively comprise a single VSD.
 A VSD provides failover capability, allowing the backup device to take over if the primary device fails.
-For more information about VSD groups, refer to the Concepts & Examples ScreenOS Reference Guide.
+For more information about VSD groups, see the Concepts & Examples ScreenOS Reference Guide.

-Example: The following command creates a virtual system named Acme\Org, creates a virtual router named Acme\Router, creates a VSD ID 5, and switches the console to the new virtual system:
+Example: The following command creates a virtual system named Acme\Org, creates a VR named Acme\Router, creates a VSD ID 5, and switches the console to the new virtual system: